shrey1010/Connecta/README.md

 # Connecta
-CHatting Application with Multiple user in real time  implemented in Django.
+Chatting Application with Multiple user in real time  implemented in Django.